 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When 5398 reaches 200 Chic Points, she will be in the Style Council!

-canon ixus 75 7.1 mega pixels (whatever that means) is what i have and it is really good and not too expensiveposted about 6 years ago
+canon ixus 75 7.1 mega pixels (whatever that means) is what i have and it is really good and not too expensiveposted over 6 years ago

-so am i! i’ve been wanting an SLR that isnt so expensive! what should i get?posted about 6 years ago
+so am i! i’ve been wanting an SLR that isnt so expensive! what should i get?posted over 6 years ago

 Pfft, depends on your definition of expensive.
 Even the cheapest dSLRs are out of my price range, especially when you factor in lenses that cost almost as much as the camera itself.

 I’m using a Canon Powershot point and shoot, and it’s been going great guns.
 Simple to use, good auto modes and a far better manual mode.

 Like all non SLRs, it sucks at night shots, but it’s otherwise great.

 I have a Canon Powershot A590, because I wanted manual functions—but it runs out of batteries every half hour!
 I might take it back to the store and have it checked out.
 My first (previous) Canon lasted me 7 years, and probably would have lasted longer had I not brought it to the beach…posted about 6 years ago